-- Possess leadership qualities and show experience in community service
+- Possesses leadership qualities and show experience in community service

-- Have preparation in, and a demonstrated commitment to, their chosen field of study
+- Has preparation in, and a demonstrated commitment to, their chosen field of study

-- Not be receiving another scholarship at the time of this scholarship application
+- Is not be receiving another fellowship at the time of this fellowship application

 - Hold at least a high school diploma

-- Be currently working in the field in which they are applying or be running a small business
+- Be currently working in the field in which they are applying with maximum working experience below 5 years.

-The Community College Initiative Program will provide: funding for round-trip airfare to the US; a living allowance during English language, academic, and practical training program components; tuition costs; health insurance; and cultural enhancement activities.
+The CCI Program will provide funding for J-1 visa support; round-trip travel from participant’s home city to host institution in the United States; tuition and mandatory college fees; housing and meals; a small allowance for books and incidental expenses, limited Accident and Sickness coverage that is J-visa compliant; and a variety of personal and professional development activities.
 Students will be hosted in groups by community colleges competitively selected to participate in the program.
 Students are required to return home at the end of their program and may not transfer to a four-year US academic institution.